Youheng-Lue/common-problems/README.md

-## Check MD5 Hash on Windows
+## Check Hashes on Windows
-**Problem:** You downloaded a file and want to know how to check the MD5 hash on Windows

-**Solution:**
-- Run cmd
-- Enter: `CertUtil -hashfil %name of file% MD5`.
-This will return the MD5 Checksum
+- MD5 Checksum: `CertUtil -hashfile %name of file% MD5`.
+- SHA-256 Checksum: `Get-fileHash %Filename`

 ## Remove first word of each line in Bash
 **Problem:** You copy pasted code from a pdf and need to remove the incices